kbastow/word-guessing-game/README.md

 ## What I'd do differently if I built this again

-- Develop using an MUI theme to enagance UI styling
+- Develop using an MUI theme to enhance UI styling
 - `src/hooks` and `src/types` are present but empty.
 The game works as-is, to grow this app, a good next step is to extract scoring/guess/hint state from `GameBoard` into custom hooks and shared types.
 - Integrate an LLM-backed content pipeline to generate and validate wordList entries (word + progressive hints) so game content can scale with less manual authoring.